 In December 2019, the novel coronavirus disease, COVID-19, was identified in Wuhan, China.
-This virus has been declared a pandemic and has spread to multiple global regions, including the United States, the United Kingdom and Europe.
+This virus has been declared a pandemic and has spread globally, including the United States, the United Kingdom and Europe.
 The outbreak and government measures taken in response have also had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
-In response to the spread of COVID-19, we have implemented a work-from-home policy and have restricted on-site activities to certain manufacturing functions and readiness and limited laboratory and support activities only.